 Though I was wondering if the nightlife in Thailand’s first capital was as exciting as exploring Sukhothai Historical Park by bicycle.
 The once bustling and thriving city nowadays has a population of just below 40,000 and I was told by a Thai bar owner on my previous stop in Phitsanulok that most of the region’s young people move to the bigger cities for studying or pursuing well paid jobs.

 After sunset and a few glasses of local Sang Som whiskey with some local guys on the side of the road in front of my hotel I took a cool shower and went out again, starting to walk around and figuring out what New Sukhothai has to offer after sunset.
 Most of the streets were dead empty and offered views of just some usual small town out in the province, like here at the clock tower:

 As I reached the market I did see a lot more people and quite a few cool street restaurants that served beer as well, but nothing really exciting (for single guys like me).
 And somehow more Farang girls sitting together in those eateries than Thai girls.

 Thai Nightlife Area in Sukhothai

 Best Farang Bar in Sukhothai

 The place is pretty cool, has live music every night, decent food, fruit cocktails and the usual bar beverages, sees more Farangs than Thais though the waiters (and waitresses) are pretty nice, kind and talkative.
-See below the short video I took, keep in mind it was September (low season) so it wasn’t too busy at all.
+See below the short video I took there, keep in mind it was September (low season) so it wasn’t too busy at all.
 The guitar player didn’t mind, he was still happy to play for us for like two hours.

 That’s about it for the nightlife scene in Sukhothai.
 It’s really true that there is a lot more action going on in the bigger neighbor cities like Phitsanulok or Kamphaeng Phet.
 But if you’re in town like me mainly for visiting the temples, the offer is alright and you now know where to head for the best nightlife spots in Sukhothai.